- Seaside Notions Stamp Set

 Thanks again for stopping by.
 If you live in Australia and would like to know more information about the products I have used, please feel free to contact me.
 Links to my online store are below the product thumbnails.
 Have a great day!

-Hel lo crafty friends!
-Welcome, and thanks for popping in!
+Hello my crafty friends!
+Welcome and thanks for popping in!
 It's time for another Colour INKspiration Challenge #124 has opened up over on Facebook and photo ...